 “As Jesus passed by, he saw a man named Matthew sitting at the customs post.
 He said to him “Follow me.”
 And he got up and followed him.” ~ Matthew 9:9

-Today’s Gospel (Matthew 9:9-13) tells the brief but essential story of Matthew the Apostle’s conversion, the man whose Feast Day we celebrate today.
+Today’s Gospel (Matthew 9:9-13) tells the brief but essential story of Matthew the Apostle’s conversion, the man whose Feast Day we celebrate on September 21st.
 In a seemingly innocuous moment at the customs post, Matthew in actuality transitions from spiritual death to spiritual life, a life of discipleship that was until then rooted in intimidation and extortion.

 Jesus simply says to him, “Follow me” and without question, pause, or hesitation, Matthew gets up and does just that.
 As Bishop Barron points out in his Daily Gospel Reflection, the symbolism here truly is marvelous.
 Getting up - “anastasis,“ the same word used to designate the Resurrection of Jesus from the dead.
 Conversion (turning around) is also elevation, rising up.

 When one makes the conscious decision to follow Christ, he or she is coming into the true fullness and richness of faith and hope.
 Fleeting secular pleasures and material possessions no longer satisfy.
 Life is suddenly lived in and through God.